JuliaOpt/LinQuadOptInterface.jl/README.md

 # LinQuadOptInterface.jl

-**Attention**: This is an intermediary layer used by some implementations of the MathOptInterface.

-LinQuadOptInterface (LQOI) is designed to make it easier for low-level wrapper designed to bridge low-level Integer Linear and Quadratic solvers to implement the [MathOptInterface](https://github.com/JuliaOpt/MathOptInterface.jl) (MOI) interface.
+LinQuadOptInterface (LQOI) is designed to make it easier for low-level wrapper designed to bridge low-level Integer Linear and Quadratic solvers to implement the [MathOptInterface](https://github.com/JuliaOpt/MathOptInterface.jl) (MOI).
 It provides access to many MOI functionalities mainly related to problem modifications:

 1. add constraints/variables 1-by-1 and in batches
 2. remove constraints/variables